jessepav/lacygoill-wiki-backup/bug/vim.md

 ---

-Is it related to this todo item:
+Is it related to this todo item?

    > - Check many more builtin function arguments at compile time.